 Which are your 3 favourite pieces on Jouw…?

-My favourite pieces on Jouw… are the Little Driftwood Spoon by Stuart Cairns, the Burnt Wood Plates by Jasmin Matzakow and the Black Soapstone Spoon by Sarah-Linda Forrer.
+My favourite pieces on Jouw… are the Little Driftwood Spoon by Stuart Cairns, the Burnt Wood Plates by Jasmin Matzakow and the Thorn Flat Spoon by Sharon Adams.